vvgomes/blog/_posts/2018-07-23-edas-and-serverless.md

   <figcaption>Elements of an EDA</figcaption>
 </div>

-There are [different flavors](https://martinfowler.com/tags/event%20architectures.html) of Event Driven Architectures.
-The one I’d like to focus on is based on [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) (ES) and [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS).
+There are [different flavors](https://martinfowler.com/tags/event%20architectures.html) of Event Driven Architectures, but the one I’d like to focus on is based on [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) (ES) and [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS).

 Essentially, a CQRS application has two separate data models: *Command* (writes) and *Query* (reads).
 Although both models are part of the same bounded-context they are independent and communicate implicitly through the Event Bus.
 The Command side holds the event-sourced state of the application while the Query side maintains an aggregated projection of that state.